 You should ask for a review within 52 weeks of being notified about some Family Tax Benefit decisions.

 ABSTUDY or Assistance for Isolated Children Scheme

 You should request a review of an ABSTUDY or Assistance for Isolated Children recovery of debt decision within 3 months of being notified of the decision.
 There is no time limit for requesting a review of other ABSTUDY or Assistance for Isolated Children decisions.

-If you aren't satisfied with a review officer's recovery of debt decision you can apply to the Administrative Appeals Tribunal for a review of the decision.
+If you aren't satisfied with an Authorised Review Officer's recovery of debt decision you can apply to the Administrative Appeals Tribunal for a review of the decision.

 Department of Social Services